oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 navigation property names, stream property names, or `$value` indicating the stream content of a media-entity.

-For navigation properties, the navigation property name is optionally followed by a `/$ref` path segment or a `/$count` path segment, and optionally a parenthesized set of [expand options](#ExpandOptions) (for filtering, sorting, selecting, paging, or expanding the related entities).
+The value of `$expand` is a comma-separated list of expand items.
+Each expand item is evaluated relative to the retrieved resource being expanded.
+An expand item is either a path or one of the symbols `*` or `$value`.

 For a full description of the syntax used when building requests, see [OData-URL](#ODataURL).